getlittletech/wordcloud/README.md

 - install Docker
 - install Yarn
 - checkout the repo (https://github.com/getlittletech/wordcloud)
-- run the following command from the root directory of the project: docker-compose up
+- run the following command from the root directory of the project (oops, noticed some package that fails as dependency... so now I have to run the following command twice to make it work, since it fails the first time.
+Will look into it a bit later..): docker-compose up
+- start your browser and navigate to "localhost"

 2. What is left